zinc-collective/compensated/README.md

 ## Roadmap

-1. [X] - Q3 2019 - compensated-ruby, compensated-ruby-stripe, and compensated-ruby-gumroad will provide affordances for Ruby/Rails apps to normalize data when subscriptions are created, payments succeed, or payments fail.
+1. [X] - Q3 2019 - compensated-ruby, compensated-ruby-stripe, and compensated-ruby-gumroad will provide affordances for Ruby/Rails apps to transform data when subscriptions are created, payments succeed, or payments fail.
 2. [X] - Q4 2019 - Bug fixes and enhancements to support existing clients
 3. [ ] - Q1~Q2 2020 - Polish to the point of being a salable project and release 1.0